-- 1. If the person survives the overdose, an incident report titled "Overdose" will be completed.
-If death occurs, an incident report titled "Death Investigation" will be completed. - 2.
-In the event death occurs, the Criminal Investigation Division will be contacted, and the appropriate investigator(s) shall respond to the scene to investigate the circumstances surrounding the overdose. - 3.
+1. If the person survives the overdose, an incident report titled "Overdose" will be completed.
+If death occurs, an incident report titled "Death Investigation" will be completed.

+- 2. In the event death occurs, the Criminal Investigation Division will be contacted, and the appropriate investigator(s) shall respond to the scene to investigate the circumstances surrounding the overdose. - 3.
 The officer who administers Narcan will complete the Narcan Use Form, which will be forwarded to the Division Commander via the chain of command. - 4.
-The officer who administers Narcan will complete the Narcan Use Form, which will be forwarded to the Division Commander via the chain of command.
+The Division Commander will maintain a copy of the Narcan Use Form and forward a copy of the form to the training unit.